pinn1s/lmb/CONTRIBUTING.md

 ## Wanted to contribute to the documentation?

-Contributions to documentation are welcome.
+Documentation contributions are welcome.
 Clear, accurate documentation helps users and contributors alike.

 ---